pimentafm/FortranProcessingLibrary/docs/docs/intro.md

 ## Architecture

-The main module `src/FPL.f90` aggregates all components via Fortran `include` statements and compiles as a shared library:
+The main module `src/FPL.f90` aggregates all components via CPP `#include` directives and compiles as a shared library:

 ```fortran
 module FPL